Header Banner

-How To: Perform pull-offs correctly on an electric guitar
+How to Perform pull-offs correctly on an electric guitar

 If you're a musician in need of some lessons, there's no better way to learn than with Music Radar's so-called "Tuition" instructions.
 Although the title tuition is misleading, this video class is anything but costly, because it's free, right here.
 Whether you're looking for help with your voice, bass, electric guitar, drums, guitar effects, piano, Logic Pro or production techniques, Music Radar is here to show you the way.